Censys Platform Syntax Differences

 Tokenization

-The Censys Platform optimizes tokenization to split text into searchable chunks, improving speed and efficiency.
+The Platform uses tokenization to split text into searchable chunks, improving speed and efficiency.
 Instead of scanning the entire HTTP body as one large block of text, the platform breaks it into smaller tokens, increasing speed and precision.

 ), the search still matches.